 Am I eligible for the NDIS?

-The NDIS will provide all Australians with a permanent and significant disability, aged under 65, funding to access reasonable and necessary supports tailored to their individual needs.
+The NDIS will provide all Australians with a permanent and significant disability, aged under 65 years living with dementia, funding to access reasonable and necessary supports tailored to their individual needs.

 To find out if you are eligible for the NDIS, please click here to access the NDIS Eligibility checklist.